deepraining/json-refactor/README.md

 });
 ```

-* `keepOnHandling`: make a new key, and keep on refactoring the new key
+* `keepOnHandling`: Make a new key, and keep on refactoring the new key.
     - `default`: `'_'`

-* `operatorDelimiter`: delimiter of operators
+* `operatorDelimiter`: Delimiter of operators.
     - `default`: `'|'`

 ### JSONRefactor.register

-register a operation
+Register a operation.

 ```
 // register a operator
+JSONRefactor.register(test, handler);
-JSONRefactor.register(test, handler); // this mode only for `test` is string JSONRefactor.register({test: 'test', handler: function(originValue, operator){}});
+JSONRefactor.register({test: 'test', handler: function(originValue, operator){}});

-// register multi operators JSONRefactor.register([{...}, {...}, ...]);
+// register multiple operators JSONRefactor.register([{...}, {...}, ...]);
 ```

-* `test`: to confirm if a operator is match current operation
+* `test`: To confirm if a operator is matching current operation.
     - `type`: `string/RegExp`
     - `example`: `int`, `float`, `bool`, `string`

-* `handler`: handle the origin value and return a new value.
+* `handler`: Handle the original value and return a new value.
     - `type`: `function`
     - `parameters`: `(originValue, operator)`
-        - `originValue`: origin value of current key mapped
+        - `originValue`: Original value which current key mapped.
-        - `operator`: operator matched
+        - `operator`: Operator matched.
-    - `note`: must return a new value, or current key has no value to mapping
+    - `note`: Must return a new value, or current key has no value to mapping.

-## built in operator
+## Built in operator

 ### int

-get a integer value
+Get a integer value.

 ### float

-get a float value
+Get a float value.

 ### bool

-get a bool value
+Get a bool value.

 ### string

-get a string value
+Get a string value.

 ### sum

-sum value specified by a key of every element, within an array.
+Sum value specified by a key of each element, within an array.

 format: `sum!key`